lenra-io/lenra_cli/README.md

 ## dev interactive commands

 When using the [dev](#dev) sub-command, the CLI enters an interactive mode.
-The interactive mode build and start the app and then displays it logs.
+The interactive mode builds and starts the app and then displays its logs.

 When the CLI receive a `Ctrl + C` signal in dev mode, it displays an interactive command promt.
 Here is the help interactive command result: